-However, some organisations are proving themselves much bolder, aiming to be carbon neutral well ahead of the 2050 schedule.
-For example, consumer foods giant Unilever aspires to achieve net zero by 2039 and Heathrow Airport has targeted themselves by the mid-2030s.
+However, some organisations are proving to be much bolder, aiming to be carbon neutral well ahead of the 2050 schedule.
+For example, consumer foods giant Unilever aspires to achieve net zero by 2039 and Heathrow Airport has targeted the mid-2030s.
 Going a step further, a few organisations are committing themselves to becoming ‘carbon negative’, meaning that they are not only committing to net zero emissions, but striving to support the regeneration of the environment too.
-Such ambitious organisations include Microsoft, Starbucks Coffee and big pharma company AstraZeneca (Edie, 2020).
+Such ambitious organisations include Microsoft, Starbucks Coffee, and big pharma company AstraZeneca (Edie, 2020).

 Responding to a net zero ambition

 Net zero is certainly a viable and desirable goal for businesses provided that emission reduction goals are aligned to a 1.5 ° C science-based target.
 The best place to start on your emission reduction journey is to quantify them, so informed reduction strategies can be formulated.
 The final blog of this series will discuss how to identify and report your carbon emissions and explore what tools are available to help reduce them.

 Is your business prepared for a net zero future?